raymondberg/chipy_bylaws/bylaws.md

 Voting may be cancelled for any reason by a decision of the Board of Directors prior to the start of a voting window.

-### Section 4.
-Elections
-Members shall elect members to the Board of Directors through a vote scheduled in the last month of the fiscal year.
-The number of vacancies available shall be advertised to the Membership and the Board shall solicit nominations for no less than two weeks within two (2) months of the start of voting, completing before the requirements for notife outlined in Section 4.

-If the number of candidates sent at the time of notice does not exceed the number of vacant seats, a simple majority vote can approve a slate of candidates.
-If more candidates are on the ballot than exist vacant seats, the candidates with the highest number of votes will be elected to fill the seat(s).

 ## ARTICLE V. BOARD OF DIRECTORS

 ### Section 1.
 General Powers